Madhura-p99/test-selection-demo-test-browserstack/README.md

 For detailed integration steps follow the [Test Selection Documentation](https://www.browserstack.com/docs/automate/selenium/smart-test-selection?fw-lang=java%2Ftestng).

 ## Steps to run the demo
 - This demo showcases BrowserStack's Smart Test Selection Agent using the git cloning integration approach.
-First, we train the agent on code changes from the `demo_app_v2` branch, where the build produces 7 test failures.
+First, we train the agent on code changes from the `demo_app_v2` branch, and the build results in 7 test failures related to login flow code changes.
 - Then, we run the agent in prediction mode to see how it identifies impacted tests and runs only those, reducing execution time by upto 50%.

 ### Prerequisites